nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 rsource "${board}/Kconfig"
 ```

-There are some required variables which must be provided for each build to make the cmake configuration process run passed.
-Besides, customized variables are allowed for some software data recorded.
+There are some required variables which must be provided for each build to make the CMake configuration process run passed.

+Besides, customized variables are allowed for some software data recorded although not suggested.

 #### Required Variables

-There are some required variables which shall be defined in advance to make the build process workable.
+There are some required variables which shall be defined in advance to make the BCP workable.
 These variables are generally related to hardware related information.

-In the build system, all these required variables can be defined in CMake, but to enable the switch across device parts in run time in Kconfig, most hardware related variables are moved into Kconfig.
+In the BS, all these required variables can be defined in CMake to make the build work, but to enable the switch across device parts in run time in Kconfig, most hardware related variables are moved into Kconfig.chip because Kconfig mechanism can make sure that when you switch device part, all related variables can be switch at the same time.

-Here is the cmake stored variable table:
+Here is the CMake stored variable table:

 | Variable Name        | Explanation               | Acquisition                              | Used in           | Usage                                    |
 | -------------------- | ------------------------- | ---------------------------------------- | ----------------- | ---------------------------------------- |